matteo1123/GB-notewalking/README.md

-# TempoTrekker - The Ultimate Guitar Practice System
+# Guitar Brain - Intelligent Guitar Practice

-**Press Start.
-Practice Smart.
-Progress Fast.** 🎸
+**Train Your Brain.
+Master the Fretboard.** 🧠🎸

 ---

-## 🎯 What is TempoTrekker?
+## 🎯 What is Guitar Brain?

-TempoTrekker is an intelligent guitar practice companion that eliminates the mental overhead of practice planning.
+Guitar Brain is an intelligent guitar practice companion that eliminates the mental overhead of practice planning.
 It automatically generates personalized daily sessions based on your priorities, tracks your progress with precision, and ensures every minute of practice drives measurable improvement.

 **The Core Promise:** Pick up your guitar.
 Press Start.
 Practice efficiently.
 Never think about what to do.